 "Those are breasts," Ghastly Edna said.
 "They're supposed to be there."

 "Round.
 Firm."
 She sighed.
 "That's how they're supposed to be.
 Ideally."

-Every now and then, tabloids will run a "shocking" cover story on how starlets look without makeup.
-Since it wouldn't be enough to show that they just look like average women, such tabloids will choose the absolute worst candid photo possible, where the celeb in question is visibly tired, upset, and/or shot from an unflattering angle.
+- Every now and then, tabloids will run a "shocking" cover story on how starlets look without makeup.
+Since it wouldn't be enough to show that they look like average women, such tabloids will choose the absolute worst candid photo possible, where the celeb in question is visibly tired, upset, and/or shot from an unflattering angle.
+For all we know, she could have rolled out of bed in frumpy houseclothes for a quick grocery run.
 And if that weren't enough, the pic is then compared to her best glamour shot, with the rather hypocritical implication that nothing in Hollywood is real.

 Live Action TV

 - In both Cheers and Frasier, Lilith's general unattractiveness was harped on.
 Later in Frasier, though, they do play up the fact that Bebe Neuwirth is really hot when she turns off the frump and stops being so cold.

 - Frasier's agent and one-off romance Bebe is definitely Hollywood Homely, especially by contrast to Frasier's usual sort of date.
 She makes up for it with personality and being a very good example of the BBW.